You need a visitor’s firearms licence to use a firearm unsupervised during your visit to New Zealand.

 You must complete an online, multi-choice theory test as part of your application.

 The test is based on the New Zealand Police Firearms Safety Code.
-You can download the code for free.
+You can download the code free.

 Duration of licence